-The Bill that I present to you today applies the national law as a law of Tasmania and enables this state to participate in the national scheme when it commences in 2010.
-It contains a number of standard, national clauses, in Parts I and 2, that formally adopt the national law, exclude some State legislation from its operation and define some generic terms for Tasmanian purposes.
+The Bill that I present to you today applies the national law as a law of Tasmania and enables this State to participate in the national scheme when it commences on I July 2010.
+It contains a number of standard, national clauses, in Parts I and 2, that formally adopts the national law, excludes some State legislation from its operation and defines some generic terms for Tasmanian purposes.

-Members will be keen to note, that the Department is in the process of developing legislation that will establish a Health Professions Tribunal for Tasmania.
+Members will be keen to note, that the Department of Health and Human Services is in the process of developing legislation that will establish a Health Professions Tribunal for Tasmania.
 This Tribunal will provide a specialist forum for the hearing of complaints against health professionals, and appeals by health professionals against certain decisions of registration boards.
 It is the Government's intention to have this Tribunal operational in time for the commencement of the scheme in Tasmania.
 In the interim, the Bill provides that the Magistrates Court (Civil Division) will be the responsible tribunal for the purposes of the national law.